abrunner94/task-rs/README.md

 TODO

 ## Usage
-Workflows are composed of tasks containing one or more commands and are defined as YAML.
+Workflows are composed of tasks containing one or more commands and are defined in YAML files.

 ### Create a workflow
 ```bash